lyst/django-urlconf-export/README.md

 ### Example use-case

-At Lyst, we have a skeleton repo that we share with external agencies who create special pages for us like [The Year in Fashion](https://www.lyst.com/year-in-fashion-2019/).
+At Lyst, we have a skeleton repo that we share with digital agencies who create special pages for us like [The Year in Fashion](https://www.lyst.com/year-in-fashion-2019/).
 The repo is a stripped-down simulation of our production environment.
 Agencies develop pages for our website within the repo, so integration is easy.

 We include a URLconf file in the skeleton repo.
 Before we did this, agencies used to hard-code URLs into their work.
 But now: